 There are specific steps an aspiring accountant must undergo to enjoy a successful and fulfilling accounting career.
 These include:

 - Earn a Degree: The majority of accounting positions require at least a bachelor’s degree in the field.
-Some, however, prefer a master’s degree too.
+Some, however, will prefer a master’s degree in accounting.
 A master’s degree or advanced coursework in subjects like taxes, auditing, and financial reporting is often necessary for those who plan to sit for the Certified Public Accountant (CPA) license.
 Fortunately, most accredited colleges and universities offer degree programs in accounting.

 - Choose a Specialty: As stated, there are several different types of accounting professionals.
 An aspiring accounting should select one that aligns well with their interests, strengths, and educational background.

 - Decide Between an Accountant or CPA: Accountants don’t have to sit for the CPA exam but are more limited in the duties they can conduct.
 If they wish to prepare tax returns in the United States, they must pass an IRS exam or receive a Preparer Identification number.
 Only CPAs can perform audits and represent clients before the IRS.
 Prospective accountants should figure out whether they wish to become a Certified Public Accountant.

 - Pass the CPA Exam: Those who hope to become a Certified Public Accountant must pass all four national CPA exam sections.
 These sections include Audit and Attestation, Financial Accounting and Reporting, Regulation and Business Environment, and Concepts.
 It’s wise for CPA candidates to take test preparation courses as the CPA exam is challenging and comprehensive.